chikoski/rust-handson/docs/content_en.md

 ~~~

 * ```variable_name:type```
-* We can ommit type annotations when compiler can infer types
+* We can omit type annotations when compiler can infer types

 ----